U.S. government tries to get fuel to storm-hit Northeast

-WASHINGTON The U.S. government on Friday sought to ease the fuel crunch paralyzing the storm-struck Northeast saying the military would buy motor fuel and truck it there and allow foreign tankers from the Gulf of Mexico to deliver oil products.
+WASHINGTON The U.S. government on Friday sought to ease the fuel crunch that hit the Northeast after Hurricane Sandy, saying it would buy fuel, provide emergency responders with diesel from national reserves, and allow foreign tankers in the Gulf of Mexico to bring fuel to the region.

 The Department of Homeland Security waived the Jones Act, a law that normally prohibits foreign-flagged vessels from shipping gasoline, diesel and other petroleum products, from the Gulf of Mexico to Northeastern ports.
 The waiver, effective immediately, requires shipments to leave the Gulf region by November 13 and arrive in the Northeast within a week.

-With power still out at many ports and gasoline stations hit by superstorm Sandy and as petroleum supplies were robust before the storm, it was unclear how much fuel was needed immediately and how quickly it could get to customers.
+With power still out at many ports and gasoline stations it was unclear how much fuel was needed immediately and how quickly it could get to customers.

 The fuel will be used to supply emergency equipment, generators, buildings, trucks and other vehicles.

-The Defence Department will begin drawing down as soon as Saturday from the reserve, created in 2000, which holds about a million barrels of diesel.
-It expects to give back the fuel within 30 days.
+The Defense Department will begin drawing down as soon as Saturday from the reserve, created in 2000, which holds about a million barrels of diesel.

-In another move to ease the shortages, the Obama administration also directed the Defence Logistics Agency to purchase up to 380,000 barrels of unleaded gasoline and 317,000 barrels of diesel for distribution to storm-stricken areas.
-This purchase will be delivered by tanker trucks, the Federal Emergency Management Agency said in a statement.
+In another move to ease the shortages, the Obama administration also directed the Defense Logistics Agency to purchase up to 12 million gallons of unleaded gasoline and 10 million gallons of diesel for distribution to storm-stricken areas.
+This purchase will be delivered by tanker trucks, FEMA said in a statement.

-Earlier in the week the administration also waived clean gasoline rules throughout most of the eastern seaboard as it struggled to take action after the deadly storm.

 ONE WAIVER REQUESTED